JAlcocerT/Docker/README.md

   docker run ubuntu figlet hola (wont run since it does not have figlet by default)

-#docker file: conteneder que se basa en otra imagen
+#docker file: container based on other image
   FROM ubuntu

   vim Dockerfile